flyingoatmeal/connect4ever/Schedule.md

   - Harriet
     // stuff i will do
   - Joey
-    // stuff i will do
+    // test and bug fix

 # 7) May 3
   - Dennis